AlexanderThomsen/SmartTest/README.md

 # SmartTest
-First time using SmartGit, this is a test
+First time using SmartGit, this is a test.
+First test :)